At What Stage of the eCommerce Conversion Funnel Should You Cross-Sell?

 Learn the ins and outs of cross-selling in your eCommerce conversion funnel so you can optimize customer experience and increase your revenue.

-Cross-selling at the checkout stage of the eCommerce conversion funnel can help you to optimize your customers' experience on your store and increase your revenue.
+Cross-selling at the checkout stage of the eCommerce conversion funnel can help you optimize your customers' experience in your store and increase your revenue.
 In fact, according to McKinsey research, cross-selling can increase your sales by 20%.

-Cross-selling is a marketing strategy where you offer related or complementary products to your customer to encourage them to increase their purchase.
+Cross-selling is a marketing strategy where you offer related or complementary products to your customers to encourage them to increase their purchases.

 Cross-Selling in Your Conversion Funnel